Shavvimal/Shavvimal/README.md

 <h2 align="center"> Welcome to my Profile!  </h2>
 <p align="center">  Hi, I'm Shav!
-I'm currently a Data Scientist at Apollo.
+I'm a Data Scientist.
 I
 decided to pursue a career in Data Science (having graduated with a degree in Chemical Engineering) after I tried my hand at using Python while training my own StyleGAN to artificially generate artwork.
 As someone who loves to <a href="https://youtu.be/2audU-MHQ3Q">paint</a> I value creativity and attention to detail in everything I do! </p>